 Creep testing is used to measure how a material deforms over time while subjected to constant stress at a constant temperature.
 Creep testing is especially valuable for assessing materials with high temperature service applications, such as engines, ovens, and boilers.

-The experts at the Smithers rubber testing lab use two different methods to measure creep performance of rubber and polymer materials:
+The experts at the Smithers rubber and plastic testing labs use two different methods to measure creep performance of rubber and polymer materials:

 Creep strain testing is performed by applying a constant tensile load to the test specimen and measuring the resulting straight in order.
 The stress is applied using a lever system with dead weights, and the strain is measured using precision extensometers which allow the strain to be recorded to computer.
 Creep strain testing can be carried out in a controlled environment up to temperatures of 80°C. The resulting data is used to calculate the creep modulus.